News - VR version available for testing, see Development News

-Bridge Command is a free interactive ship simulator programme.
+Bridge Command is a free interactive ship simulator program for Windows, Apple OSX and Linux.
 Its aim is to be a training tool for navigation, radar, ship handling, and other seamanship skills.
 Bridge Command released under the General Public Licence v2, and is available for commercial and non-commercial use.

 At night and in the fog

 Multiple screens for a panoramic view and full screen radar

 Bridge Command can be downloaded from the download page.
 Bridge Command is distributed under the terms of the General Public Licence, version 2.
 Bridge Command is distributed with ship models, which their authors have kindly permitted to be used with Bridge Command.
 These may not be used for other purposes without the prior permission of their respective authors, and are not distributed under the General Public Licence.

 Bridge Command is developed by James Packer in C++ with the Irrlicht engine, and runs on Windows, OSX and Linux.
 Bridge Command 5 is the first version where this is possible, and will be the start of a new phase of development.
 It is a complete re-write of the program, and therefore there are some differences, although compatibility has been maintained as much as possible.

 Bridge Command is under continual development, and feedback from users is very important in ensuring that Bridge Command develops to be the most powerful and usable possible.
 Feedback and feature suggestions are warmly encouraged, either through the forum or the contact page.